kbdharun/CPP-Programs-for-students/README.md

 - To run the binary files just type `./a.out` or `./binaryname`.
 - We can also choose a language standard to compile the program for (C++98/C++11/C++14/C++17).

-#### Contribute to this repository by adding your own programs by creating pull requests.

 ### Writing and compiling Hello World C++ Program

 - We can write the program in an IDE or text editor of choice.
 - Example code:
 ```c++
 /*helloworld.cpp*/

 #include<iostream> //header file
 using namespace std; //for using cin,cout commands without std:: tags
 int main()